Rerrkirrwanga Mununggurr: Bark Paintings (nuwayak)

 At the Buku-Larrnggay Mulka Art Centre, at the end of the wet season, Stringybark trees are stripped of their bark which is then wet, cured by fire, weighted, and left to dry.
 Ochres and earth pigments in red, yellow, black, and white are collected from known deposits.

 Brushes are made with human hair tied to a stick.
 These brushes are called mawat, and Rerrkirrwanga’s are known to be among the finest, accounting for her meticulously detailed bark paintings.
-Rerrkirrwanga’s bark paintings are so finally detailed they take weeks of careful concentration.
+Rerrkirrwanga’s bark paintings are so finely detailed they can require weeks of careful concentration.

+A unique aspect of her bark paintings is her ability to paint both Dhuwa and Yirritja miny'ti, or sacred symbols.
+Rerrki received authority from her husband Yälpi to paint his Yirritja miny'ti and she also has the authority to illustrate her own Dhuwa miny'ti.

 On the dried barks, the artists paint sacred designs that belong to themselves or to their clans.
 They use meticulous layering of individual strokes to produce cross hatched patterns, each pattern belonging to a particular estate, clan, moiety, or place.
 Rerrkirrwanga often paints stories and patterns related to her husband’s clan Gumatj.
 The elders at Buku-Larrnggay Mulka Art Centre have resisted painting with acrylics on canvas or board and continue the use of natural pigments and sheets of bark.

 Awards

-In 2009 Rerrkirrwanga won Best Bark Painting category in the National Aboriginal and Torres Strait Islander Art awards with a particularly fine work--Gumatj Gurtha--depicting her husband’s clan designs of fire.
+In 2009, Rerrkirrwanga won Best Bark Painting category in the National Aboriginal and Torres Strait Islander Art awards.
+The piece that won the award was named Gumatj Gurtha, which showed her husband’s clan designs of fire.
 The fire is called Gurtha and is pictorially represented as trails of diamond.
 The diamond design, represents the various states of fire; the red flames, the white smoke and ash, the black charcoal and the yellow dust.
 The totemic significance of fire to the Yunupiŋu family of the Gumatj is paramount.

+In 2010, Rerrkirrwanga was a finalist for the TOGART NT Contemporary Art Award.